Sophie

 Vergères

-Sophie Flannery Prune Vergères is a native bilingual Swiss (french/german) born in San Francisco.
-She received her professional dance training at the Hamburg Ballet School John Neumeier.
-She joined the Hamburg Ballet from 2010-2014, where she toured internationally and performed worldwide.
-From 2014-2016 she joined the Hessisches Staatstheater Wiesbaden.
+Sophie Vergères is a Swiss performer & choreographer, born in the USA.
+She received her professional dance training at the Hamburg Ballet School John Neumeier and joined the Hamburg Ballet (2010–2014), where she toured internationally and performed worldwide.
+From 2014 to 2016, she was part of the Hessisches Staatstheater Wiesbaden.